isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

        ...
    }

-Multi-threading settings in different backends
+Multi-Threading Settings in Different Backends
 ----------------------------------------------

-Both kea-dhcp4 and kea-dhcp6 are tested internally to determine which settings gave the best performance.
-Although this section describes our results, those are just recommendations and are very dependent on the particular hardware that was used for testing.
-We strongly advice to run your own performance tests.
+Both kea-dhcp4 and kea-dhcp6 are tested internally to determine which settings give the best performance.
+Although this section describes our results, they are merely recommendations and are very dependent on the particular hardware that was used for testing.
+We strongly advise that administrators run their own performance tests.

-Full report of Kea 1.7 performance results can be found `here <https://jenkins.isc.org/job/kea-1.7/job/performance/KeaPerformanceReport/>`_.
+A full report of Kea 1.7 performance results can be found `here <https://jenkins.isc.org/job/kea-1.7/job/performance/KeaPerformanceReport/>`_.
-This includes hardware description, test scenario descriptions and current results.
+This includes hardware descriptions, test scenario descriptions, and current results.

 After enabling multi-threading, the number of threads is set by ``thread-pool-size``